orta/compiler-error-messages/site/help.md

 {% example "rescript/help" %}

-### ReScript
+### Swift

-{% example "rescript/help" %}
+{% example "swift/help" %}

 ### Other build tools

 These aren't compilers, which means they're a bit less rigidly "professional" in their output and have a bit more style about themselves.
 Rome especially is very clear in its hierarchy and visual weighting, but it's also very long - trade-offs.

-Some of these tools of these are definitely pushing the ANSI to HTML systems in my tooling, so forgive some ASCII errors.
-I'll send some PRs with time.
+Some of these tools of these are definitely pushing the ANSI to HTML systems in my tooling, so forgive some ASCII/color errors.
+I'll get it fixed with time.

-Rome's help output next is probably my favourite of the whole set, the use of bold, lines and taking the width into account all make for a very polished introduction to the tool.
+Rome's help output is coming up next, and it is probably my favourite of the whole set.
+The use of bold, lines for delination and taking the width into account all make for a very polished introduction to the tool.

 {% example "js/help-rome" %}